cinout/ACME_BUY/README.md

 - Collection page's filters are open by default on large screen, closed by default on small screen
 - After order is Paid, record the snapshot of the product's price & discount, and show this price afterwards in order history
 - When product is deleted/removed by seller, the server soft-delete it, so that product is still visiable to customers who ordered it before.
 However, the soft-deleted product won't appear in seller's product list, and on the product's page, a warning is shown to indicate the product has been removed.
+- seller cannot buy or wishlist their own products

 ## User Roles, User Authentication, and Routes Protection